replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 ```

-> **Note**: -- we use SCP via an SSH tunnel in this case, but the airgap methods in this lab also extend to
+> **Note**: -- we use SCP via an SSH tunnel in this case, but the Air Gap methods in this lab also extend to
 more locked down environments where e.g. physical media is required to move assets into the datacenter.

-Now we'll SSH all the way to airgap node.
+Now we'll SSH all the way to Air Gap node.
 If you still have a shell on your jump box, you can use the instance name.

 ```text
 kots@dx411-dex-lab05-airgap-jump ~$ ssh dx411-dex-lab05-airgap